 For this reason, it is critical to also consume carbohydrate during the race.
 If you are expecting to finish the race in ~60 minutes, It is recommended that you consume up to 60g of carbohydrates during the race.
 Faster runners that expect a ~40 minutes finish time, should consume 40g of carbohydrates during the race.
 This can be achieved through single source formulations (comprising maltodextrin) using a combination of gels and fluids.
-Within the SiS product range, this could incorporate both SiS GO Isotonic gels and SiS GO Electrolyte.
+Within the SiS product range, this could incorporate the SiS GO Isotonic gels.